digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-09-GitLab-Integration-with-Jenkins.md

     </iframe>
 </div>

-### Before You Begin
+## Before You Begin

 In this tutorial, I'm going to demonstrate to you how to integrate GitLab with Jenkins Server.
 I suppose You've already installed Jenkins on your own.
-If you haven't Jenkins server, Please refer to my previous video/article.
+If you haven't Jenkins server, Please refer to my previous video and article.
 I'll put the link in the description.

-REF: <a href="https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html" target="_blank">https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html</a>
+REF: <a href="https://digitalavenue.dev/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04/" target="_blank">https://digitalavenue.dev/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04/</a>

-<a href="https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html" target="_blank">How To Install and Configure Jenkins</a> : <a href="https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html" target="_blank">https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html</a>
+<a href="https://digitalavenue.dev/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04/" target="_blank">How To Install and Configure Jenkins</a> : <a href="https://digitalavenue.dev/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04/" target="_blank">https://digitalave.github.io/spring/2020/04/06/How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.html</a>

 If you don't have a GitLab account, Please create an account.

 **REF**: <a href="https://gitlab.com/" target="_blank">https://gitlab.com/</a>

-### Prerequisites :
+## Prerequisites :

 * Pre-Configured Jenkins Server

-* GitLab Account + Developer Role Permission
+* GitLab Account With Developer Role Permission

-### Introduction :
+## Introduction :

 **Jenkins** is an open-source software development platform enriched with continuous integration (CI) and many more DevOps automation capabilities.